 We need to dedicate ourselves to Yahweh.
 It's good to do this in a positive, intentional way, praying He takes us and uses us.
 Perhaps get someone to come and pray for you as well.
 We offer our bodies as a living sacrifice.
 Ah yes, sacrifice.
 If you are a busy person, you will have to sacrifice.
 If your life is so crammed with things to do that you wonder where you’ll find the time to minister, then you’ll need to evaluate your lifestyle.
 Write down all the things you do and put them in order of priority.
 What can you happily do without?
 What can you spend less time doing in order to make time for ministry?
 Whether busy or not, ministry is a sacrifice.
 You can’t just do your own thing.
 You have to work within a framework and be accountable.

-Some people will put their hand to anything and give it a go.
+Some people put their hand to anything and give it a go.
 Others slump in a corner thinking, I’m no good at anything.
 While neither of these is ideal, the first is better than the second.
 Whether you are a ‘can do’ or a ‘can’t do’ person (you will need to be a ‘want to do’ rather than a ‘won’t do’ person), you would do well to assess your strengths.
-What you’re good at.
-We are all good at some things.
+We're all good at some things.
 Do it right now – think of just three things you’re good at.
 If you’re really struggling, ask other people what they think.

 Talk to your minister – they won’t bite (or if they do, they probably won’t bite too hard).
 There’s a good chance they’ll be overjoyed that somebody wants to help out, as volunteers are a rare commodity.
 Ask them to help you find out where you can fit in and serve Yahshua in His Church.